COVID-19 is changing the name of the game in the world of business

-As the coronavirus pandemic continues to spread globally — pushing governments to making significant interventions — businesses are continuing to adapt to the new normal while satisfying the altering needs of their customers.
+As the coronavirus pandemic continues to spread globally, pushing governments to make significant interventions, businesses are continuing to adapt to the new normal while satisfying the altering needs of their customers.

 “The current circumstances that the world is facing are more of a game changer.
-Any business, regardless of its position in the market, has to consider this and adjust accordingly in order to survive,” said Alain El-Haj ’15, computer science graduate and chief operating officer of Paymob, a digital payment enabler empowering the underserved, consumers and merchants with access to financial services.
-“Feeling forced to change your day-to-day operations isn’t an easy thing, but fortunately we are quite used to it.”
+Any business, regardless of its position in the market, has to consider this and adjust accordingly in order to survive,” said Alain El-Hajj ’15, computer science graduate and chief operating officer of Paymob, a digital payment enabler empowering the underserved, consumers and merchants with access to financial services.
+“Feeling forced to change your day-to-day operations isn’t an easy thing, but, fortunately, we are quite used to it.”

-COVID-19, and any other crisis, shouldn’t change business models if they are well-structured, but could definitely lead to what El-Haj described as a typical evolution, where companies could reinvent themselves, refresh their thinking or invest in something new.
+COVID-19, and any other crisis, shouldn’t change business models if they are well-structured but could definitely lead to what El-Hajj described as a typical evolution, where companies could reinvent themselves, refresh their thinking or invest in something new.
 “The current circumstances made us shift our focus to certain products more than others,” he said.

-Just recently, Paymob partnered with another electronic payment service provider, Klickit, to offer digital payment solutions to GEMS [Global Education Management Systems] schools in Egypt, enabling tuition fees to be paid online.
-“This initiative will help cater to consumer needs during the COVID-19 pandemic and is expected to be implemented in countries other than Egypt,” said El-Haj.
+Paymob recently partnered with another electronic payment service provider, Klickit, to offer digital payment solutions to GEMS [Global Education Management Systems] schools in Egypt, enabling tuition fees to be paid online.
+“This initiative will help cater to consumer needs during the COVID-19 pandemic and is expected to be implemented in countries other than Egypt,” said El-Hajj.

 More Home, More Internet